BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 6 months may be granted as a single agent for treatment of epithelial ovarian cancer, fallopian tube cancer, primary peritoneal cancer, carcinosarcoma (malignant mixed Mullerian tumors), clear cell carcinoma of the ovary, mucinous carcinoma of the ovary, grade 1 endometrioid carcinoma, and low-grade serous carcinoma/ovarian borderline epithelial tumors for recurrent, persistent, or advanced microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) tumors.

-Authorization of 6 months may be granted as a single agent for treatment of advanced or metastatic small bowel adenocarcinoma for microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) tumors.
+Authorization of 6 months may be granted as a single agent for treatment of advanced or metastatic small bowel adenocarcinoma for microsatellite instability-high (MSI-H), mismatch repair deficient (dMMR) tumors, or polymerase epsilon/delta (POLE/POLD1) tumors.

 Authorization of 6 months may be granted as a single agent for subsequent treatment of recurrent or advanced microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) ampullary adenocarcinoma that has progressed on or following prior treatment and has no satisfactory alternative treatment options.